orbitalquark/scintillua/docs/manual.md

 1. Adding *Scintillua.h* and *Scintillua.cxx* to your project's sources.
 2. Downloading and adding [Lua][] and [LPeg][] to your project's sources.
 Scintillua supports Lua 5.3+.
-3. Adding infrastructure to build Lua, LPeg, *Scintillua.cxx*, and link them all into your application.
+3. Adding infrastructure to build Lua, LPeg, *Scintillua.cxx*, and linking them all into your application.

 Here is a sample portion of a *Makefile* with Lua 5.3 as an example: